mgriebling/Digital-1/README.md

 After that you can simply flash this file to the appropriate GAL and test the circuit on a bred board.
 As mentioned above these GALs are quite old but with 8/10 macro-cells sufficient for beginners exercises.
-If more macro-cells are required, see the PDF documentation that is included in the distribution for details on how to set up Digital to support the [ATF1502](http://www.microchip.com/wwwproducts/en/ATF1502AS) and [ATF1504](http://www.microchip.com/wwwproducts/en/ATF1504AS) which offer 32/64 macro-cells and ISP (In System Programming).
+If more macro-cells are required, see the PDF documentation that is included in the distribution for details on how to set up LogicBLOX to support the [ATF1502](http://www.microchip.com/wwwproducts/en/ATF1502AS) and [ATF1504](http://www.microchip.com/wwwproducts/en/ATF1504AS) which offer 32/64 macro-cells and ISP (In System Programming).

 ## How do I get set up? ##

 The easiest way is to download the [latest release](https://github.com/hneemann/Digital/releases/latest).
-In the ZIP file you will find the binary (Digital.jar) and all examples.
-A Java JRE 1.8 is needed to run Digital.
+In the ZIP file you will find the binary (LogicBLOX.jar) and all examples.
+A Java JRE 1.8 is needed to run LogicBLOX.

-If you want to build Digital from the source code:
+If you want to build LogicBLOX from the source code:

 * At first clone the repository.
 * JDK 1.8 is needed (either the Oracle JDK 1.8 or OpenJDK 1.8)
 * maven is used as build system, so the easiest way is to install [maven](https://maven.apache.org/).
-* After that you can simply run `mvn install` to build Digital.
+* After that you can simply run `mvn install` to build LogicBLOX.
 * Run `mvn site` to create a findbugs and a cobertura code coverage report.
 * Most IDEs (Eclipse, NetBeans, IntelliJ) are able to import the `pom.xml` to create a project.